Thelonious Monk: 1962–1970: Columbia Records

-Monk continued to record studio albums, including Criss Cross, also in 1963, and Underground, in 1968.
-But by the Columbia years his compositional output was limited, and only his final Columbia studio record, Underground, featured a substantial number of new tunes, including his only 3/4 time piece, "Ugly Beauty".
+Monk continued to record studio albums, including Criss Cross (1963) and Underground (1968).
+By this time, however, his compositional output was limited, and only Underground featured a substantial number of new compositions, including his only 3/4 time piece, "Ugly Beauty".

 As had been the case with Riverside, his period with Columbia contains multiple live albums, including Miles and Monk at Newport (1963), Live at the It Club, and Live at the Jazz Workshop, the latter two recorded in 1964, the last not being released until 1982.
 After the departure of Ore and Dunlop, the remainder of the rhythm section in Monk's quartet during the bulk of his Columbia period was Larry Gales on bass and Ben Riley on drums, both of whom joined in 1964.
 Along with Rouse, they remained with Monk for over four years, his longest-serving band.

-In 1968, Monk, Gales, Rouse, and Riley played a concert at Palo Alto High School in the San Francisco Bay Area, at the invitation of a 16-year-old student charged with organizing school dances.
-This resulted in the quartet's final recording, Palo Alto (2020).
+In 1968, Monk, Gales, Rouse, and Riley played a concert at Palo Alto High School in Palo Alto, California, at the invitation of a 16-year-old student charged with organizing school dances.
+This resulted in the quartet's final recording, Palo Alto (released in 2020).

 1971–1982: Later life and death

 Monk had disappeared from the scene by the mid-1970s for health reasons and made only a small number of appearances during the final decade of his life.
-His last studio recordings as a leader were made in November 1971 for the English Black Lion label, near the end of a worldwide tour with the Giants of Jazz, a group which included Gillespie, Kai Winding, Sonny Stitt, Al McKibbon, and Art Blakey.
-Bassist McKibbon, who had known Monk for over twenty years and played on his final tour in 1971, later said: "On that tour, Monk said about two words.
+His last studio recordings as a leader were made in November 1971 for the English Black Lion label near the end of a worldwide tour with the Giants of Jazz, a group which also included Gillespie, Kai Winding, Sonny Stitt, Al McKibbon, and Art Blakey.
+McKibbon, who had known Monk for over twenty years, recalled that "On that tour, Monk said about two words.
 I mean literally maybe two words.
 He didn't say 'Good morning,' 'Goodnight,' 'What time?'
 Nothing.
 Why, I don't know.
 He sent word back after the tour was over that the reason he couldn't communicate or play was that Art Blakey and I were so ugly."
 A different side of Monk is revealed in Lewis Porter's biography John Coltrane: His Life and Music; Coltrane states: "Monk is exactly the opposite of Miles [Davis]: he talks about music all the time, and he wants so much for you to understand that if, by chance, you ask him something, he'll spend hours if necessary to explain it to you."
 Blakey reported that Monk was excellent at both chess and checkers.